How to Cook Shrimp Perfectly Every Time

 What’s not to love about shrimp?
 They’re a high-protein, low-calorie option that cooks up in a flash.
-Making shrimp for dinner is the perfect way to create easy, healthy weeknight dinners!
+Making shrimp for dinner is the perfect way to create easy weeknight dinners.
 The tricky thing is learning how to cook shrimp so they hit that perfect medium between over- and undercooked.

-What’s our secret?
-Using a pan that’s large enough to cook the shrimp without crowding them.
-If each shrimp has space to breathe, they’ll have more contact with the hot cooking surface.
+Our secret: Using a skillet that’s large enough to cook the shrimp without crowding them.
+If each shrimp has space to breathe, it’ll have more contact with the hot cooking surface.
 That creates a rich sear and even cooking throughout the shrimp.

 How to Cook Shrimp

 Here’s one of our favorite shrimp recipes, from South Carolina reader Athena Russell, which you’ll want to add to your repertoire.
 It’s quick enough for a weeknight, but the flavors are 100% company-worthy.
 It serves four, but if you need to double the recipe for a bigger group, it’s easy to multiply.

 - 1 pound uncooked shrimp (26-30 per pound), peeled and deveined

 - 3 garlic cloves, thinly sliced